vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/finish.md

 Thank you for taking the time to complete the lab.

 We hope in after completing this lab, you have experienced some of the power of Argo CD.
-This tools is very feature rich and provides a lot more features and functionality that we can cover in this lab.
-To start exploring GitOps with Argo CD, check out their official page at https://argoproj.github.io/argo-cd/
+This tool is very feature rich and provides many more features and functionality than we can cover in this lab which is really just a surface-level exploration of the tool.
+To continue exploring GitOps with Argo CD, check out their official page at https://argoproj.github.io/argo-cd/

 ## Cleanup